ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Further details depend on the specific rekeying scheme used in the group.

-Figure {{fig-rekeying-example-2}} provides an example of one-to-many group rekeying over multicast.
+{{fig-rekeying-example-2}} provides an example of one-to-many group rekeying over multicast.
 In particular, the example makes the following assumptions.

 * The group currently consists of four group members, namely C1, C2, C3, and C4.
 * Each group member, when joining the group, provided the KDC with a URI in the 'control_uri' parameter, with url-path "grp-rek".